19hours/sg-statutes/Acts/Financial Advisers Act.md

 “securities exchange” has the same meaning as in section 2(1) of the Securities and Futures Act;

-[2/2005 wef 01/07/2005]

-“share” has the same meaning as in section 4(1) of the Companies Act (Cap 50);
+“share” has the same meaning as in section 4(1) of the Companies Act;

-“substantial shareholder” has the same meaning as in Division 4 of Part IV of the Companies Act;
+“substantial shareholder” has the same meaning as in Division 4 of Part IV of the Companies Act ;

+[1/2009 wef 26/11/2010]

-“trading in futures contracts” has the same meaning as in section 2(1) of the Securities and Futures Act (Cap.
-289);
+“trading in futures contracts” has the same meaning as in section 2(1) of the Securities and Futures Act;

 “voting share” has the same meaning as in section 4(1) of the Companies Act;

 “written direction” means a written direction issued under section 58.

+[15/2003; 2/2005; 5/2005]

-(2) The definitions in the Schedule to the Insurance Act (Cap.142) shall have effect for the construction of references to life policies in this Act.
+(2) The definitions in the First Schedule to the Insurance Act (Cap.
+142) shall have effect for the construction of references to life policies in this Act.

 ### Associated person